What is a UAP?

 - Calculation and administration of medications

 The students benefit from the program in many ways.
 They are employed for the summer, gain valuable experience.

 The program has worked well to bring RNs back to their communities and work in rural hospitals, thereby helping to alleviate the nursing shortage in eastern Montana.
 To be successful, program officials set clear eligibility requirements and policies.
 They also worked with participating facilities and schools to inform stakeholders about the program.

-* Please note that the above is intended to be informational only.
-For specific rules related to Nursing Student UAPs and advanced delegation, please refer to Montana Board of Nursing rules ARM 8.32.1731 and 8.32.1732.
+For specific rules related to Nursing Student UAPs and advanced delegation, please refer to Montana Board of Nursing rules here.

-Applications are collected in April and distributed to facilities interested in hiring UAPs for the summer months in May.
+Applications collected in March and distributed to facilities interested in hiring UAPs in April, for the summer of 2024 employment.